Fitt-AI/Fitt-Pro-Terms-of-Service/README.md

 12. Third-Party Services

-Fitt Pro may integrate with or rely on third-party providers including:
+Fitt Pro may integrate with or rely on third-party providers including Apple services, analytics providers, cloud storage systems, payment processors, AI systems, and fitness integrations.

-Apple services
-Analytics providers
-Cloud storage systems
-Payment processors
-AI systems
-Fitness integrations

 We are not responsible for third-party services, policies, or outages.

 13. Limitation of Liability

-To the fullest extent permitted by law, Fitt Pro, its owners, developers, affiliates, employees, and partners shall not be liable for:
+To the fullest extent permitted by law, Fitt Pro, its owners, developers, affiliates, employees, and partners shall not be liable for injuries or health complications, loss of data, service interruptions, financial loss, device damage, or indirect or consequential damages.

-Injuries or health complications
-Loss of data
-Service interruptions
-Financial loss
-Device damage
-Indirect or consequential damages

 Your use of the Service is at your own risk.

 14. Indemnification

-You agree to defend and hold harmless Fitt Pro from claims, damages, liabilities, and expenses arising from:

-Your misuse of the Service
+You agree to defend and hold harmless Fitt Pro from claims, damages, liabilities, and expenses arising from your misuse of the Service, violation of these Terms, or violation of laws or third-party rights.
-Violation of these Terms
-Violation of laws or third-party rights

 15. Termination

 We reserve the right to suspend or terminate access to the Service at any time for any reason, including violations of these Terms.